-For people who tend to travel alone, like myself, one of the main motivations for taking a tour is the accessibility that it can grant to places that are otherwise logistically impossible or prohibitively expensive to visit.
+For people who tend to travel alone, like me, one of the main motivations for taking a tour is the accessibility that it can grant to places that are otherwise logistically impossible or prohibitively expensive to visit.

 Remote communities and barely reachable natural landmarks are vastly easier to explore when part of a tour; if you’re operating under strict timeframes, they can sometimes only be accessible by traveling as part of an organized group.

 In places where renting a car alone is expensive, overland tours (using modified trucks) can help to reduce your costs and make possible experiences that you would never be able to have alone.